 Here are the nutrition facts for a 100 g (3 oz) of yellow squash:

-- Fiber – 1.1g.
-Fibers are needed on a daily basis for a healthy gut; good digestion and regular bowel emptying.
+- Fiber – 1.1 g.
+Fibers are needed daily for a healthy gut, good digestion, and regular bowel emptying.

-- Sugar – 1.7g.
+- Sugar – 1.7 g.
 This amount of sugar is still relatively low and not so dangerous.
-But, if the guinea pigs consume lots of sugar, they will have painful digestion with other stomach problems too.
+They will only have painful digestion and other stomach problems if the guinea pigs consume lots of sugar.
 Guinea pigs don’t digest sugars very well.

-- Low in fat – 0.2 g.
-Again, this veggie will not affect the healthy weight of your guinea pig, and we have to say it again, it is diet-friendly!
+- Low in Fat – 0.2 g.
+Again, this veggie will not affect the healthy weight of your guinea pig, and it is diet-friendly.

 - Vitamin A – 4%.
 This vitamin has the role of an antioxidant.
-It keeps the skin, heart, lungs, kidneys, vision and brain healthy.
-And, it boosts the immunity too.
+It keeps the skin, heart, lungs, kidneys, vision, and brain health.
+Vitamin A also boosts immunity.

 - Vitamin C – 28%.
-The vitamin C is the most important one for the guinea pigs.
-They do not produce it naturally, and can’t store it either.
-So, any food with vitamin C is welcome for them, because it keeps the cavies safe from disease scurvy.
+It is the most important vitamin for guinea pigs.
+They do not produce it naturally and can’t store it either.
+Any food with vitamin C is good for them because it keeps the cavies safe from scurvy disease.

 - Riboflavin – 8%.
-Riboflavin is the B2 vitamin; it promotes good oxygen flow in the organism, and it converts foods into energy.
+Riboflavin is the B2 vitamin; it promotes good oxygen flow in the organism and converts foods into energy.

 - Vitamin B6 – 11%.
-B6 helps with producing more of the happiness hormone (serotonin), but it also improves the quality of sleep, and it reduces stress.
+B6 helps produce more of the happiness hormone (serotonin), but it also improves the quality of sleep and reduces stress.

 - Calcium – 15 mg.
-A mineral for strong bones, but very harmful for guinea pigs because in excess it can cause many urinary problems.
+It is a mineral for strong bones but can cause urinary problems if consumed excessively.

 - Iron – 2%.
 This mineral keeps the blood healthy and safe from anemia.
 It boosts immunity and overall health.

 - Magnesium – 4%.
-A mineral that prevents heart problems, diabetes, and it also keeps the muscle tissues strong and healthy.
+A mineral that prevents heart problems, diabetes and keeps the muscle tissues strong and healthy.

 - Copper – 3%.
-Copper works together with the iron in the blood.
+It works together with the iron in the blood.
 This nutrient forms the red blood cells.

-As for the serving size of yellow squash for our guinea pigs, one cup or a handful in enough.
-You can give them yellow squash three times per week.
+As for the serving size of yellow squash, one cup or a handful is enough.
+You can give them yellow squash two to three times per week and in moderate amounts.

-- Urinary problems – the calcium in yellow squash is a health risk for the guinea pigs.
-This mineral in large amounts will damage the urinary tract.
-There is a great risk of bladder and kidney stones, blood in the urine, infections in those organs, or painful urination.
-The guinea pig’s kidneys can stop working if this is not treated on time.
+Calcium in yellow squash is a health risk for guinea pigs.
+This mineral, in large amounts, will damage the urinary tract.
+There is a risk of bladder and kidney stones, blood in the urine, infections in those organs, or painful urination.
+If this is not treated on time, the guinea pig’s kidneys can stop working.

 Quick Facts on Yellow Squash

-- The squash is related to the melons and watermelons.
+- Squash is related to melons and watermelons.

-- The word ‘squash’ comes from the word ‘askutasquash’ meaning ‘green thing that is eaten raw’
+- The word ‘squash’ comes from the word ‘askutasquash,’ which meaning ‘green thing that is eaten raw.’

-- The yellow squash is harvested immature and not ripe while the rind is still edible and tender
+- Yellow squash should be picked unripe, and the rind is still edible and soft.

 - The yellow squash varieties are straightneck, crookneck, zucchini, aehobak, zucchetta, tromboncino, pattypan, and cousa.

-- The presidents Jefferson and Washington grew squashes in their home gardens.
+- Presidents Jefferson and Washington grew squashes in their home gardens.

-- In Latin America, squashes are also used for making candles.
+- Squashes are also used for making candles in Latin America.

-- The Sioux Native Americans used to cut the squashes and dry them, then they would weave them to make mats for sleeping.
+- Sioux Native Americans used to cut the squashes and dry them, and they would weave them to make mats for sleeping.